jayway/cljwordgraph/README.md

     user=> (map (fn [x] (.length x)) ["apa" "kalle"]) (3 5)

-Note that the short function syntax can be used if so wished.
-These are equivalent:
+Note that the short function syntax can be used if you like.
+These two function declarations are equivalent:

     (fn [x] (.length x))
     #(.length %)

 ## test-count-words
-Add a test for a function count-words that takes a collection coll and counts occurrences of elements and returns a map of element to count.
+Add a test for a function `count-words` that takes a collection `coll` and counts occurrences of elements and returns a map of element to count.

     user=> (count-words ["why" "mary" "why" "mary" "why"])